 To be prescribed as dexamethasone base

-Is the dose the same for oral and IV for dexamethasone despite differences in bioavailability?
+Is the dose the same for oral and intravenous for dexamethasone despite differences in bioavailability?

-Yes, the dose will be as the base for both IV and oral.
+Yes, the dose will be as the base for both intravenous and oral.

 How should the oral dose be taken?
 Dexamethasone should ideally be taken with or after food to minimise irritation to the gastrointestinal tract.